umbraco/rfcs/README.md

 When an RFC is accepted, then the process of implementing it may begin in the code repository.
 Being accepted does not imply anything about the priority of having it implemented and doesn't necessarily indicate that it's in active development.

 Modifications to 'active' RFCs can be done in followup Pull Requests.

-### Creating an RFC

-Before submitting an RFC, please ensure the HQ is aware that you are submitting an RFC.
-This process generally means that an idea has been discussed on a public forum such as https://our.umbraco.com and Umbraco HQ has been in touch with you.

 #### Instructions